 Finally, let’s remember this release is coming from Sharp, a company that has been struggling financially for several years now.
 In fact, the company just sold off its US TV division to Hi-Sense, a Chinese consumer electronics brand.
 Who knows what hands the IP for this TV will land in, or who will actually manufacturer a U.S.-bound model, if one ever makes it to the U.S. in the first place?
 On a more positive note, however, it could be that Sharp’s pushing this tech out now will get others, like LG, to bring their massive 8K sets to market, too, perhaps advancing 8K at a faster clip.

-It’s always exciting to see consumer electronics manufacturers pushing the edge of the tech envelope, but at this point there’s absolutely no reason to think buying a brand-new 4K UHD TV is going to put you behind the times — in fact, 4K technology is still very much on the cutting-edge, especially when it comes to content.
+It’s always exciting to see consumer electronics manufacturers pushing the edge of the tech envelope, but at this point there’s absolutely no reason to think buying a brand-new 4K UHD TV is going to put you behind the times — in fact,

 For now, 8K is but a glint on a very broad horizon, but it does get us thinking about where we might be in 2020.